Resilence & Self Esteem Specialist | Rachel Cooke MA BA Dip MNCP

 We talk.
 I don't judge.
 It's a safe, confidential space for you to be you.

 My job is to help you help yourself.
-“Give a man a fish; you feed him for a day.
-Teach a man to fish; you feed him for a lifetime.”
 The goal of my coaching therapy is to empower you with ways to deal with life so that you can live, feel and be as you want.
-Whatever is troubling you we can work together to find the right decisions and solutions for you.
+Let me know you how we can work together to find the right decisions and solutions for you.

 Let's shift your script!
 Call 0800 772 0236 or 07591 575260 or email firstname.lastname@example.org today.